-Obviously, it goes without saying that being a wife and a mother to three incredible children, has provided many of the most memorable highlights of my life.
-I’m also a grandmother now to two adorable granddaughters.
-Much like my mother before me, I’ve tried to embrace the various stages of my life with some degree of finesse, along with good doses of laughter…often at myself!
+Obviously, it goes without saying that being a wife and a mother to three incredible children has provided many of the most memorable highlights of my life.
+I’m also a grandmother to five adorable grandchildren.
+Muck like my mother before me, I’ve tried to embrace the various stages of my life with some degree of finesse, along with a good dose of laughter…often at myself!

 I’m also a nurse by profession, who has cared for new moms and newborns for a number of years.
 I’ve come to realize that there always seems to be more than an ample amount of literature available, maybe even an overabundance, to help young parents forge ahead as they raise their families.
 And believe me, these couples come to the hospital well read, sometimes to the point that their common sense is overshadowed by the steady influx of information!
 From my mind’s eye however, the opposite seems to be true for those of us with grown children, either on their own or married–empty nesters, if you will!
 Nonetheless, we are still parents!
 Then throw in the various personalities of in-laws and grandchildren to the family mix, and we can only truly marvel at level of patience that our parents before us seemed to exhibit so effortlessly as they embraced this stage of their lives!
 To be sure, it’s always a balancing act to be re-engineered and fine-tuned at any given moment.